wh-alice/mig_visualstudio/vs/designers/how-to--export-a-texture-that-contains-mipmaps.md

 ---
-title: "How to: Export a Texture that Contains Mipmaps" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Export a Texture that Contains Mipmaps | hehe" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"